madneutrino/kolto-emr/README.md

 ##TODO

-- figure out how to fetch data to show the measurements.
+- Medplum cli doesnt work, because we havent added the oauth endpoints in the frontend.
+We can use the admin app to complete the oauth loop.
 -